Royiswho/Algorithms-Implementation-in-Financial-Applications/README.md

     def kruskalMST(self):
     # intent: find MST for an undirected graph using Kruskal
-    # Pre1: self.graph is a list of edges and each edge is defined as [u, v, w]
-    # Post1: return_result is a tree, containing (num_vertex - 1) edges
-    # Post2: all vertices of self.graph are included in return_result
-    # Post3: edges in return_result are sorted

         return_result = []
         parent = [i for i in range(self.v)] # Initializing parent, each vertex is the root parent of itself